unlight/asmt-javascript-questions/README.md

 - What's the difference between Scrum and Kanban?
 - When Scrum/Kanban can’t be used?
 - What are pros and cons of Scrum?
 What’s the difference between Scrum and Kanban?
 When can’t we use SCRUM?
+- Your team should estimate some sprint (sprint includes front/back/design tasks).
+How will you organize this process, how will you estimate tasks, how will show the result to the customer?

 ### Other
 - Please, name the basic steps of software development process